 |Visits from April 2010-April 2011||1,262||1,555|

 |Visits from April 2016-March 2017||702||1,099|

-Our dental outreach continues to reach out to many people and provide the basic services to do cleanings, fillings and extractions.
+Our dental outreach continues to reach out to many people; providing the basic services to do cleanings, fillings, fluoride treatments and extractions.
 Our Embrace children are the ones who mostly fill up our schedule as we only have a dentist that can work on Saturdays.
 We require the Embrace children to have an annual cleaning, trying to educate the parents of the need to get into preventative oral health care and not wait until extractions are needed.
 We sometimes take parents of our Embrace children when they have need of a dental appointment, or others from town, as we have the appointment times available to do so.
 Our fees are about half of what you would pay at other clinics; we are just trying to cover our expenses.
-We are posting an annual chart to show you the dental activity that happened in 2012, although it also reflects a maternity leave on the part of our dentist.
+We are posting an updated annual chart to show you the dental activity that has happened.

 The following table shows the activity of our “Dental Services” that were provided in 2009.
 Remember that the dentist is only working on Saturdays, so we believe that we have been able to reach a lot of people through this outreach at the ministry’s clinic.

 |NAME||Year 2011||Year 2012||Year 2013||Year 2014||Year 2015||Year 2016||Year 2017||Year 2018|

 |# Of Patients||26||30||38||63||55||27||41|